Gixx/worstpractice.github.io/src/_posts/2020-01-05-start-web-development-on-windows.md

 9. <a href="https://devblogs.microsoft.com/commandline/share-environment-vars-between-wsl-and-windows/" target="_blank">Share ENV variables between WSL and Windows</a>
 10. <a href="https://blog.joaograssi.com/windows-subsystem-for-linux-with-oh-my-zsh-conemu/" target="_blank">Set up a more productive shell</a>
 11. <a href="https://blog.anaisbetts.org/using-github-credentials-in-wsl2/" target="_blank">Fix the "git push to GitHub from WSL" issue</a>

-In fact, these links cover most part of the setup process, so I just had to put them in the right order.
-But since some of them are not so recent, I unintentionally made new discoveries.
-Of course in some cases I deviated from the description, because they were irrelevant for me, or they were just outdated.
+12. And in the end, I wrote about <a href="#phpstorm">how I set up the PHPStorm terminal</a>

-### Additional discoveries
+### <a name="additional-discoveries"></a>Additional discoveries

+#### In step 2: About the OpenSSH

+In my Windows 10 build the OpenSSH Client was enabled by default.
+It's a luck, because I missed the release notes that Microsoft actually added it to the Windows at all.
+Otherwise I would install some third party solution.
+But the built-in is just as good as any other or even better.

-#### Issues with the Docker Desktop
+#### In step 8: Issues with the Docker Desktop

 After installing the Edge release, start the application (look for it in the system tray), right click on the icon and choose the settings.
-There **you MUST uncheck** the _Start Docker Desktop when you log in_ option to avoid to start it earlier than the WSL2 engine.
-Because when it happens, none of your local drives will be mounted in any of the Docker containers.
+There **you MUST uncheck** the _Start Docker Desktop when you log in_ option to avoid to start automatically earlier than the WSL2 engine.
+Because when it happens, none of your local drives will be mounted in any of the Docker containers and mounting manually always sucks.

+#### In step 10: Skip the terminal emulator part

+Many tutorial pages devote a whole chapter to the terminal emulators, particularly to the ConEmu.
+No doubt, that is a marvellous application, but let's stop a little bit and think.
+Do we really need it?
+What will we win with another terminal?
+Okay, the **CMD.exe** is not enough, the
+**PowerShell** has a different purpose, the Git for windows shipped the **BASH.exe** which is a good start, but now we have the **WSL.exe**.
+We need that, we work with that, we work IN that.

+So everything

 <figure class="a-illustration">
     <img class="a-illustration__image" src="/assets/img/post-illustration-placeholder.jpg" data-src="/assets/img/blog/2020/docker/start-web-development-on-windows/docker-desktop.png">